 The first letter I wrote, which was addressed to my elder brother who resided in Kaduna, was written in Igbo.
 I still remember.
 During my primary school days, I had always excelled in Igbo Language.
 Those days—in Primary 6, I still remember—whenever our class teacher, Mr Mba, wrote ‘Asụsụ Igbo’ on the blackboard, my friend and classmate, Obidimma, whom I shared the same desk with, would turn to me and say, “Your subject!”
 To Obidimma (and even a good number of others, like late Georgiana Iloanyionwu), so far Igbo Language was concerned, I had continued to remain undefeated.
 (This rating, perhaps, could be a fallacy.)Read more "I am Igbo, Not Ibo"

-“Outside, that talkative, elderly man, Atuegwu, was making our umunna laugh with his njakili (jokes).
-They were laughing boisterously.
-But, my brother shushed them immediately he started telling them what Nnamabia had said, the strange thing that had happened to Nnamabia.
-They were marveled.”Read more "Nnamabia"
+“Outside, that talkative, elderly man, Atụegwu, was making the men of your kindred laugh with his njakịlị—jokes.
+While they were all laughing boisterously, your brother shushed them immediately he started telling them what Nnamabia had said, the strange thing that had happened to the poor child.
+It marveled them.”Read more "Nnamabia"

 Nnabuchi, my late sanguine friend, was very comical—a trait that had always trapped many girls for him.
 But he could be boastful, too.
 Especially to girls.
 He was the type that would tell a new girlfriend that his father owned mansions at Festac, Lagos, or at Aso Villa, Abuja.Read more "Ghost"